mariah32p/freedomlab-onboardflo/DEVELOPER_HANDOFF.md

 - **Transactional Emails**: Welcome and reminder emails
 - **Templates**: HTML email templates with branding
 - **Tracking**: Delivery and engagement metrics

-This documentation provides a complete technical overview for any developer taking over the OnboardFlo project.
-The system is production-ready with the noted limitations and recommended improvements.